 Beginning July 1, 2017, small pharmacies can appeal a pharmacy benefit manager (PBM)’s decision (first-tier appeal) related to reimbursement for a drug to the Office of the Insurance Commissioner (OIC).
-The OIC will review the decision and issue an initial order.
-RCW 19.340.100(6) (leg.wa.gov)
+The OIC will review the decision and issue an initial order in accordance with RCW 19.340.100(6) (leg.wa.gov).

-If the small pharmacy or PBM is dissatisfied with the initial order, either party can request review of that order by filing a petition for review with the OIC Hearings Unit.
-WAC 284-180-430 (leg.wa.gov).
+If the small pharmacy or PBM is dissatisfied with the initial order, either party can request review of that order by filing a petition for review with the OIC Administrative Hearings unit in accordance with WAC 284-180-430 (leg.wa.gov).

 How to request review

-Complete the Petition for Review of Initial Order (PDF, 1.3MB)
+Complete the Petition for Review of Initial Order (PDF, 321.72KB)

 Completing your petition